geometalab/Vector-Tiles-Reader-QGIS-Plugin/README.md

 # Vector Tiles Reader QGIS-Plugin

-This Python plugin reads Mapbox Vector Tiles (MVT) from a local MBTiles file and loads them into a vector layer that is rendered by QGIS and it's (default) styling.
+This Python plugin reads Mapbox Vector Tiles (MVT) from vector tile servers, local MBTiles files or from a t-rex cache.

-_>> This is work in progress!
-Expected release is around June 2017. <<_

 For more information about the Vector Tiles concept and limitations of the plugin see homepage.